jrgrant/hass_ids_hyyp/README.md

 - IDS "Automations" / "Triggers".
     *"Automations" is the term used in the IDS app to activate programmable outputs e.g. to open your gate or garage door.
 The IDS app also calls it "Triggers"*
     - Creates a `button.[site_name]_[automation_name]` button entity.
 This entity pushes the "automation" button similar to pushing the button in the IDS app.

+    <br><br>
-- Shows which zone triggered an alarm **THIS FEATURE WILL BE DEPRECATED IT IS REPLACED BY THE SWITCH ATTRIBUTES**
+- Shows which zone triggered an alarm **THIS FEATURE WILL BE DEPRECATED IT IS REPLACED BY THE SWITCH ATTRIBUTES EXPLAINED ABOVE**
     - Creates a `binary_sensor.[zone_name]_trigger` binary sensor entity.
 If the alarm is triggered, this entity changes to TRUE on the zone that triggered the alarm.
         - The sensor binary_sensor.[zone name]_trigger is normally FALSE.
         - If the alarm triggers this binary sensor will turn to TRUE on the zone that has triggered the alarm.